Saif-Saleemi/Nexus---FYP/Diary.md

 Week 3:
 Researching about Programming Game AI:

-Monday 3rd October - Using Mat Buckland's book ' Programming Game AI by Example' took note of the 2 keys concepts that I would need to study and Implement in my game:
+Monday 3rd October - Using Mat Buckland's book *Programming Game AI by Example* took note of the 2 keys concepts that I would need to study and Implement in my game:
 1. State-Driven Agent Design
 2. Goal-Driven Agent Behavior